flant/shell-operator/HOOKS.md

 ##### jqFilter

-This filter is used to ignore superfluous "Modified" events, and to *exclude* object from event subscription.
-For example, if the hook is interested in changes of object's labels, `"jqFilter": ".metadata.labels"` can be used to ignore changes in `.status` or `.metadata.annotations`.
+This filter is used to *ignore* superfluous "Modified" events, *and* to *exclude* object from event subscription.
+For example, if the hook should track changes of object's labels, `jqFilter: ".metadata.labels"` can be used to ignore changes in other properties (`.status`,`.metadata.annotations`, etc.).

 The result of applying the filter to the event's object is passed to the hook in a `filterResult` field of a [binding context](#binding-context).